Blocking ads removes funding from us!

 For this price, customers get, among other things, a plastic housing, a 6,82-inch LC display with a low HD+ resolution, a MediaTek Dimensity 700, a 5.000 mAh battery and a 50 megapixel quad camera.
 This is definitely not enough on paper, but you can find out below whether you notice it in everyday life Shorttest.

-The exterior is the greatest Problem
+The exterior is the biggest problem

 If we turn the smartphone over, the criticism unfortunately continues straight away.
 The display is surrounded by extremely thick bezels and the notch is no longer really contemporary in 2023.
 The pure quality of the display cannot convince either.
 257 pixels pro Inches are simply not enough, you won't find 90 or even 120 Hertz here and due to the LCD technology, contrast values leave a lot to be desired.
 The brightness and viewing angle stability are also below average.